MichaelSmolle/swa/README.txt

 Under resources/ JDBC/JDBC Resources make sure the jdbc/__default is present otherwise create with derby connection pool profit

+The source code of the assignment is available at https://github.com/msmolle/swa and can be built with mvn clean install.

 #Peer
 In order to start the peer you will need a peer.properties file.